Vivek59/Vivek59/README.md

 - 👋 Hi, I’m Vivek Rao aka @Vivek59
 - 👀 I’m interested in Software development
-- 🌱 I am a SOftware Engineer at Manhattan Associates
+- 🌱 I am a Software Engineer at Manhattan Associates
 - 📫 How to reach me, just send a mail at raoviveks59@gmail.com

 <!---